deislabs/hello-wagi-grain/README.md

 This repository provides a simple module that works with [Wagi](https://github.com/deislabs/wagi).
 It illustrates how easy it is to write HTTP responders with Grain and Wagi.

-This version is built on Grain 0.3, and relies on Grain 0.3's static compiler.
+This version is built on Grain 0.4, and relies on Grain 0.4's static compiler.
 Grain is a rapidly evolving language, and this code may not work on other versions of Grain.

 ## Building

 There is already a `hello.gr.wasm` binary checked in.
-To build from source, [install Grain]() and then use this command to compile:
+To build from source, [install Grain](https://grain-lang.org/docs/getting_grain) and then use this command to compile:

 ```console